hstanford/ARQL-old/README.md

 ### query

 An instruction or set of instructions composed of sources and shapes.
-Data modification is indicated by `->`, data addition is indicated by `-+`.
+Data modification is indicated by `->`, data addition is indicated by `-+`, and data deletion is indicated by `-x`.
+These are all meant to look like arrows indicating data from the left flowing to the right.

 The most complicated query is composed like: